 A) High heat is how we achieve a crisp crust with a chewy center.
 Cooking slowly at a low temperature would result in a soggy, limp pizza.
 Yuck!

 A) Emile Henry

 Q) What about your pizza peel?

-I would also highly recommend reading Peter Reinhart’s, Artisan Breads Ever Day and Ken Forkish’s Flour Water Salt Yeast to really gain a deep understanding into why these simple ingredients are so wonderful together, or as I call it “Bread Porn”.
+I would also highly recommend reading Peter Reinhart’s, Artisan Breads Every Day and Ken Forkish’s Flour Water Salt Yeast to really gain a deep understanding of why these simple ingredients are so wonderful together, or as I call it “Bread Porn”.